Tips for capturing great photojournalism.

 Marie, like a lot of editors and directors who work with images, has specific rules for how submissions are formatted and named.
 Good photojournalists know the conventions that their publications and editors adhere to and follow them.

 When that picture does run, it will be in a whole new context.

 Your work will appear beside news stories or other content.
 “When a photographer decides which photos they’re going to share, they’re ultimately giving someone else editorial access to their images,” says Marie.
 That includes publishing images alongside someone else’s copy.

 Even with amazing photos, the real power of an image won’t be apparent until it runs in an article or as a photo essay.
 “Being a photojournalist isn’t about taking all the right photos,” says Marie, “but being able to look back and find photos that create stories.”

 Know your limits and know your rights.

 Photojournalists are not spies.
 Be respectful.
 “Always ask for permission, not for forgiveness.
 Access is so important for photojournalists,” says Marie.
-She has had to deal with photographers who were kicked out of venues or situations they did not have permission to be in.
+She has had to deal with photographers who were kicked out of venues or situations they hadn't got permission to be in.
 “I think that’s bad for photojournalism as a whole,” she says.
 “If you can’t have permission, stay at a safe distance and know your legal rights.”

-Photojournalism is documentation and that’s something you can do anytime, even if it’s your first time.
-No matter who you are or what type of gear you have, there’s a world out there at the moment for you to observe, whether it’s on a small town’s rural roads or a city’s bustling streets.
+Photojournalism is documentation and that’s something you can do any time, even if it’s your first time.
+No matter who you are or what type of gear you have, there’s a world out there right now for you to observe, whether it’s on a small town’s rural roads or a city’s bustling streets.